jexnator/starter-academic/content/publication/IaaS/index.md

 **Steps**:

-1. Create a copy of the original VPC along with its private and public subnets and instances.
+- Create a copy of the original VPC along with its private and public subnets and instances.
 Ensure the new VPC does not include any gateways.
-2. Connect both VPCs (VPC1 and VPC2) via VPC peering.
+- Connect both VPCs (VPC1 and VPC2) via VPC peering:

+#### Components

+The basic infrastructure includes two Virtual Private Clouds (VPCs) that are peered together.

+**Original VPC**

+- **Subnets**: Includes one private and one public subnet with one route table each.
+- **Internet Gateway (IGW)**: Connected to the public subnet to allow outbound internet access.
+- **NAT Gateway (NAT-G)**: Placed within the public subnet; it provides internet access to instances in the private subnet.
+- **Security Groups**: Configured for both public and private instances to allow SSH and ICMP protocols.
+- **EC2 Instances**: Ubuntu instances deployed in both the public and private subnets.

+**Duplicate VPC**

+- **Subnets**: Includes one private and one public subnet.
+- **Security Groups**: Similar setup as the original VPC, allowing SSH and ICMP.
+- **EC2 Instances**: Ubuntu instances located in both the public and private subnets.
+- **Gateways**: None are present as specified.

+![Base Infrastructure](vpc-peering-base.png "Base Infrastructure")

-3. Test Connectivity between VPCs
+- Test Connectivity between VPCs
   - Ping from VPC1 public subnet to VPC2 public subnet.
   - Ping from VPC1 public subnet to VPC2 private subnet.
   - Ping from VPC1 private subnet to VPC2 public subnet.
   - Ping from VPC1 private subnet to VPC2 private subnet.
   - Repeat tests from VPC2 to VPC1.
-4. Record observations and modify settings to enable all eight possible connections.
+- Record observations and modify settings to enable all eight possible connections:
+  **Erkenntnisse**:

+1. Mit der aktuellen Konfiguration ist es nicht möglich zwischen den beiden VPCs zu kommunizieren.
+Dementsprechend habe ich auch keinen SSH-Access zu den public und private Instanzen in VPC2.
+2. Innerhalb VPC1 zwischen Private und Public Subnet ist die Kommunikation möglich.

-5. Ensure VPC2 does not access the internet directly.
+- Ensure VPC2 does not access the internet directly.
 Configure VPC2 (both subnets) to access the internet through VPC1's public subnet.

-![Base Infrastructure](vpc-peering-base.png "Base Infrastructure")